sebalaini/laravel_docker-compose/README.md

 - phpMyAdmin
 - Node

+## Install

+To install the application run the script `npm run deploy`, this script will install Nuxt with relative dependencies and Laravel with relative dependencies

 ## Env

-As a final step, before to start with the project, we will make a copy of the `.env.example` file that Laravel and Nuxt includes and name them `.env`, which is the file Laravel expects to define its environment and Nuxt to use custom env variables.
+As a final step, before to start with the project, we will make a copy of the `.env.example` file in the client folder and name it `.env`.

 The `.env` of Laravel need to reflect the same info from your `docker-compose.yml`:  and update it to reflect the specifics of your setup.
 You will modify the following fields: